Exzyte/JetTest1/README.md

 It has been tested to only use 20 MB/s in total (including the windows forms window itself and microsoft's runtime).

 _Feel free to improve on this if you like it!
 Just make sure to link the original that I made here!_
-_As stated before, this was a fun project that I did for myself and as a show of.. understanding.
+_As stated before, this was a fun project that I did for myself and as a show of understanding.
 If anything's wrong, you're free to do what you want with it._